► Audi Q5 Sportback driven in the UK

 Verdict: Audi Q5 Sportback

 Audi’s Quasimodo5 (that’s what the Q stands for, right?) is perfectly good.
-It handles neatly, feels well built and will be a painless family car for you and yours.
+It handles neatly, feels well built and will likely be a painless family car for you and yours.
 Is it interesting?
 Not really, but it does plenty of stuff plenty good enough.
-We’d still buy an SUV or the Sportback, mind.
+We’d still buy an SUV over the Sportback, mind, and we still need to try a car on steel springs…

 Specs are for an Audi Q5 Sportback S Line TDI quattro S Tronic